Why indian choose overseas education

 Financial Investment vs Long-term Returns

-This isn’t just about counting costs—it’s about weighing upfront outlays against future gains.
-Here’s a clear-eyed look at what Indian students invest and what they can expect in return.
+This involves carefully weighing upfront outlays directly against future gains.
+Here is a clear-eyed look at what Indian students invest and what they can expect in return.

 Total Costs: Tuition, Living and Fees

-• Average annual outlay ranges from ₹20 lakhs in Canada to ₹35–60 lakhs in the US, including tuition, housing and other essentials.
-Germany, in contrast, often stays around ₹10–12 lakhs per year due to nominal or absent tuition fees.
+• Average annual outlays range from ₹20 lakhs in Canada to ₹35–60 lakhs in the US, covering tuition, housing and other essentials.
+Germany, in contrast, often stays around ₹10–12 lakhs per year due to nominal or entirely absent tuition fees.

 Scholarships, Loans and Support